 I didn’t know what I was more tired of: buying pull-ups or cleaning accidents.

 You see, I couldn’t for the life of me get my toddler to poop on the potty.
 He’d go days without pooping.
 Or he’d poop in his pull-ups before naps or bedtime—and of course not tell anyone he was sleeping in poop.

 The thing is, he was already peeing in the toilet for a year, all without accidents.
 He knew exactly what to do—he simply refused to poop in the potty.

 I tried sitting him on the potty for a length of time, but he’d hold it in the whole time.
 I’d even find him clearly needing to poop, but no amount of encouraging helped.
-He’d instead hide from me and poop in his undies.
+He’d instead hide from me and poop in his pants.
 And that’s on a good day—many times his refusal erupted in full out crying and yelling.

 When your toddler won’t poop on potty

 As frustrated as I was, I knew I couldn’t be the only one, either.